jermnelson/intro2libsys/textbook/chapters/ten/ten.rst

-There seems to be no dearth of individuals both inside and outside of the library profession making predictions, some encouraging and hopeful [#]_, others pesstimatic [#]_, negative [#]_, or downright hostile [#]_ about the future libraries and librarians.
+There seems to be no dearth of individuals both inside and outside of the library profession making predictions, some encouraging and hopeful [#]_, others pessimistic [#]_, negative [#]_, or downright hostile [#]_ about the future libraries and librarians.

 .. sidebar::
    :class: alert alert-info

-   Be aware that different scenarios of your classmates may be place in a different catagory than you do.
+   Be aware that different scenarios of your classmates may be place in a different category than you do.
 For example, a strong Open Access or Open source advocate better future might be the same future that is worse for a vendor or publisher.

 James Casico, a noted futurist, offers a `framework`_ for scenario planning when he works for corporations and other organizations.
-First, create four scenarios around these four different assumpsitions.
+First, create four scenarios around these four different assumptions.
 We will do the same thing under the overall theme of **Library Systems in the Future** within in the next five years: